michel-mata/michel-mata/README.md

 I do research in Cultural Evolution theory.

-I develop mathematical and computational models, using biological theory to answer social questions.
+I use biological theory to answer social questions, by developing mathematical and computational models.

 📫 s.michel-mata@princeton.edu